norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 "But she'd still have her daily journals for when she needs those details!"
 "How would she ever search that?
 We're back where we started."_

-Twenty years later, the "Lucy problem" is a perfect lens to help us understand what is maybe the most important challenge in designing large language model agent .
+Twenty years later, the "Lucy problem" is a perfect lens to help us understand what is maybe the most important challenge in designing a large language model agent framework.
+And the solution looks an awful lot like the one I could not swallow all those years ago.
-I couldn't have imagined that 20 years later I would find myself faced with the  same problem as the fictional Henry while building an artificial intelligence agent, or that the most interesting solution to the problem - and maybe the most revolutionary - resembles most the solution I had been arguing against that night.

 ## a near-perfect analogy